clarive/cla-zmvscmd-plugin/README.md

 At least one server running z/OS.

+A Clax agent installed and configured on that machine.

 ## Installation

 To install this plugin, place the `cla-zmvscmd-plugin` folder inside the `$CLARIVE_BASE/plugins` directory in a Clarive